qmphan/smartcontact-app.github.io/pages/configuration/User-management.md

 ## User Management

-In the wePhone, the user is all employees of your company that an account is assigned.
-Users may have an administrator, supervisor or agent status depending on their functionality.
+In wePhone, users are all employees of your company to whom an account is assigned.
+Users may have the status of administrator, supervisor or advisor depending on their function.

 ## Format of the csv file